Retirement income: Understanding distribution rules and taxation

-When it’s time to withdraw money from your employer plans and IRAs, understanding the distribution rules and learning about retirement distribution strategies can help you make informed choices.
+When it’s time to withdraw money from your employer plans and IRAs, understanding the distribution rules and learning about retirement distribution planning strategies can help you make informed choices.

 To cover essential and lifestyle expenses in your retirement, you'll likely begin drawing some income from your retirement accounts.

-In this article, you'll learn about:
+In this guide to retirement distribution planning, you'll learn about:

 When can you withdraw distributions? | To take distributions from most 401(k), 403(b), 457(b) and profit- sharing plans, you generally must leave your job (separate from service) or reach age 59 ½. |